 DOF PRO allows both types of chromatic aberration to be used independently or together, just like real-world chromatic aberration phenomena.
 Chromatic aberration can be applied positively or negatively, thereby providing full control over the effect.
 DOF PRO also provides an impressive and unique feature that allows the use of positive or negative chromatic aberration for foreground bokeh and its inverse for background bokeh, thereby differentiating between foreground and background bokeh, and simulating exactly how a real lens behaves.
 DOF PRO’s chromatic aberration features produce spectacular optical imperfections rarely seen in any commercial depth of field filter.

 Achromatic Aberration is the result of using an achromatic lens to focus two of the three (typically red and blue) wavelengths to the same convergent point.
 This minimizes the effects of chromatic aberration.
 Because the red and blue wavelengths are corrected, the result is visible magenta and green color fringing.
-Achromatic aberration can occur longitudinally, transversely or both.
+Achromatic aberration can occur longitudinally, laterally or both.

 The most common type of achromat is the achromatic doublet, which is composed of two individual lenses made from glasses with different amounts of dispersion.
 One element is usually a concave (negative) element constructed from flint glass which tends to have relatively high dispersion values.
 The other is a convex (positive) element made of crown glass, which has lower dispersion.
 Both lens elements are mounted beside each other and shaped so that the chromatic aberration of one is counterbalanced by that of the other.